5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 BEHAVIORAL SIGNATURE

-- Letting your identity loosen without immediate replacement
+• Letting your identity loosen without rushing to replace it

 ADVANCED LENS (FOR SEASONED READERS)

-- Hanged Man vs. Hermit: Both step back, but for different purposes.
+• Hanged Man vs. Hermit: Both step back, but for different purposes.
 Hermit withdraws to clarify and discern.
-Hanged Man suspends to invert perspective and allow reconfiguration.
+Hanged Man chooses suspension so the self can transform beyond what it has been.
 Hermit seeks better seeing; Hanged Man becomes someone who can see differently.

 COMMON DISTORTION